addy-dclxvi/i3-starterpack/README.md

 ## Why Not i3-gaps?
 As I previously said, I prefer to use packages those are available on main repository.
-As far as I know i3-gaps package is only available on Arch, Void, and Alpine repository.
+As far as I know i3-gaps package is only available on Arch, Void, Solus, and Alpine repository.
 And do You know?
 Airblader the i3-gaps developer himself doesn't use gaps!
 My whole life is a lie :confounded: <br />